 - Dead battery

-If the starter lacks enough cranking power from the battery to turn the engine, it will fail to start.
-A faulty or worn starter will cause similar behavior.
-Obviously, poor connection or corrosion at the battery terminals or bad battery cables can also cause these symptoms
+NB: If the starter lacks enough cranking power from the battery to turn the engine, it will fail to start.

-On the sophisticated 3.2 Diesel engines you will also want to check all electrical components and sensors like:
+On the sophisticated 3.2 Diesel engines, you will also want to check all electrical components and sensors like:

 - Crank position sensor.